Merton D. Messmore peacefully passed away with family at Friendship Manor, Rock Island, on July 31, 2019.

 Upon retirement, Merton and Mary Ruth relocated to Altona, IL, Rock Island, then Destin, FL for 9 years until 2006.
 They then returned to the Quad Cities and remained there for their remaining years.
 Mert was an avid fan of St. Louis Cardinals baseball and the University of Illinois athletics.
 He also greatly enjoyed fishing, reading (particularly history) and, most of all, spending time with family and friends.

 Merton is survived by his five children and their spouses: Stanlee (Char), Lake Carroll, IL, Jack (Marsha), Springfield, IL, Joel (Diane), Rochester, IL, Lisa (Dan) Wood, Rock Island and Alyson, Rock Island.
 He is also survived by 16 grandchildren, 26 great-grandchildren, numerous nieces, nephews, and great nieces and nephews.

 A memorial service is planned for Saturday, August 24 at DeRoo Funeral Home, Moline, with visitation from 10 a.m. until the time of funeral services at 12 p.m. at the funeral home.
 Private family burial will follow alongside his wife, Mary Ruth at the Rock Island National Cemetery.
 Memorials may be made to the Alzheimer's Association, Down Syndrome Society or the American Cancer Society.

-To send flowers to Merton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Merton D. Messmore, please visit our floral store.